 - Type: Loop

-Next on our list of dog friendly hikes is the Coyote Song Trail in South Valley Park.
-Situated near Littleton, Colorado, the Coyote Song Trail is considered an easy loop trail and a great option for beginner hikers.
-This 4.8-km dog friendly trail winds through an open, unshaded expanse with great views of red rocks and wild flowers.
+Next on our list of dog-friendly hikes is the Coyote Song Trail in South Valley Park.
+Situated near Littleton, Colorado, around 35 minutes from Denver, the Coyote Song Trail is considered an easy loop trail and a great option for beginner hikers.
+This 4.8-km dog-friendly trail winds through an open, unshaded expanse with great views of red rocks and wildflowers.

 The easy-going Coyote Song Trail attracts hikers, walkers, and horseback riders.
 It must be noted, however, that during the winter, the Coyote Song Trail is known for accumulating mud, slush, and ice.
 For this reason, hikers need a good pair of hiking boots for optimal traction.